ocupop/dart4web/src/_codelabs/ng2/2-blankbadge.md

 <div class="trydart-step-details" markdown="1">
 Click {% img 'green-run.png' %} to run the app.
-You should see a name badge with your name, or "Shams" if you didn't change the name.
+You should see a name badge with your name, or "Sundar" if you didn't change the name.
 Assuming your machine has the fonts specified in the CSS file, the badge should look similar to the following: